Louisiana Belviq Lawsuit Attorneys

 What Do We Know About the Link Between Cancer and Belviq

 The FDA first approved Belviq (lorcaserin) in 2012.
 The drug was made available to consumers in 2013.
 The FDA continued clinical trials out of concern for cardiovascular health risks associated with the medication, but the trials revealed a link to cancer.
 Though several types of increased cancer risks have been linked to lorcaserin, the three most likely are pancreatic, colorectal, and lung cancers.

 Federal regulators believe that the risks of taking Belviq outweigh the benefits.
 Though Eisai said they disagree with the FDA’s assertion, they’ve complied with FDA’s request to remove the drug from the market.
 Meanwhile, seven years passed between the drug’s release and the recall of lorcaserin due to cancer risks.

-It’s tragic that a drug with links to cancer have been widely available for so long, but it’s a common story in our healthcare system.
+It’s tragic that a drug with links to cancer has been widely available for so long, but it’s a common story in our healthcare system.
 Users of Belviq deserve answers from Eisai, and the company should be held responsible for the costs now facing people who suffered dearly for trusting in this drug to help them manage their weight.

 If you’ve taken Belviq and are concerned about your health, you should be aware of the signs of three types of cancer linked to this medication.

 Pancreatic cancer often causes few to no symptoms early on.
 It’s only when it’s advanced that people experience: